markramach/spring-boot-starter-dns-txt/README.md

 	  endpoint: 127.0.0.1
 	  port: 5003

 Finally, we can define a very simple Spring Boot application to test property injection.
-If we create the following class with an `@Value` annotation to inject our TXT record value.
+If we create the following class with n `@Value` annotation, we can inject our TXT record value into our bean.

 ```
 import javax.annotation.PostConstruct;